-Setting “smart” goals can certainly be a step in the right direction for many people, but in my experience and possibly yours too, it’s not enough to help us make significant, lasting change.
+Setting “smart” goals can certainly be a step in the right direction for many people, but in my experience and possibly yours too, they are not enough to help us make significant, lasting change.

 To be honest, none of the beneficial changes I’ve made in my life over the years were a result of any sort of “goal-setting” process.
 My motivation used to be about pushing something AWAY or out of my life.
-For example, no matter how “smart” the goal, it would be about wanting to lose 20 pounds and the energy of resistance and struggle was driving it.
+For example, no matter how “smart” the goal, it would be about wanting to lose 20 pounds because I hated my body and the energy of resistance and struggle was driving it.

-The whole idea of setting a goal and then using willpower and effort to push away something unwanted feels way too unnatural to me now.
+The whole idea of setting a goal and then using willpower and effort to push away something we don’t want seems backwards to me now.

 I have a very different approach to making changes these days.
 Now my motivation to eat well and take care of myself comes from wanting to FEEL well and BE strong for as long as I possibly can.
-That’s such a mindset shift from wanting to lose 20 pounds!
+I just genuinely love myself and want to take care of myself on every level.
+That’s such a mindset shift from wanting to lose 20 pounds because I hate my body!

 This motivation to be truly well has naturally bled over into other areas of my life.
 Holistic health really means health on all levels of our beings.